|Dimensions:||223′ x 38′ x 15′|

 Mooring Buoy Status

-Mooring is normally available from May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
+This mooring will be attached to a helix anchor off the starboard side of the wreck, near the donkey boiler and winch.
+A small guide line should be installed from the mooring to the winch/boiler area.
+Mooring is normally available from mid-May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.